Green Lantern: Circle of Fire: Synopsis

 As the backup arrives team-by-team, the friends fill each other in on what each team had discovered.
 Piecing together the clues, Kyle concludes that Pel Tavin must be the traitor that the Spectre warned about.
 Before the Emerald Knight and Power Girl return, however, Oblivion attacks the heroes, killing Forest.
 As the Atom and Hunter are about to face the same fate, the missing duo swoops in to save them.
 Realizing that Pel Tavin was not Oblivion after all, Kyle charges towards the supervillain, only to be transported into his own subconscious.
 There, he learns that Oblivion was created using the power of the ring and the negative emotions Kyle bottled up after Alex's death and that the new Green Lanterns are equally imagined, each representing a positive aspect of Kyle's subconscious; Alex is an embodiment of Kyle's capability for love, while Tavin represents his courage, Ali represents hope, G.L.7177.6 represents logic, and Hunter and Forest represent imagination.

 Kyle also realizes that his current weakening state is because of subconsciously sustaining the Circle of Fire's existences with his willpower, and he eventually would die if they are not returned to him.
 The heroes agree and Kyle absorbs each of them to gain enough power to fight Oblivion, even Alex herself after she and Kyle bid their tearful farewells.
 Oblivion threatens to destroy everything Kyle loves, starting with New York City, unless Kyle lets Oblivion take over his mind and therefore the power ring.
 Kyle threatens suicide to stop Oblivion, but Oblivion reminds Kyle that the JLA would be lost forever.
 Instead, Kyle lets Oblivion into his mind, where he is overwhelmed by Kyle's positivity.

 Having rescued the JLA and stopped Oblivion, Kyle tenders his resignation.
 Superman, Wonder Woman and Batman on the other hand interpret this to be a sign of maturity and responsibility and refuse to accept his resignation.
-The Spectre, who is hidden, watches this meeting and is deeply proud of his successor.
+The Spectre, who is hidden, watches this meeting and is proud of his successor.
 Following the meeting, Kyle is eager to look forward into the future.